Florida Deed Forms (4)

 By Type (4)

-General Warranty Deed – Transfers real estate with the guarantee that there are no claims on the property on account of all current and previous owners.
+General Warranty Deed – Transfers real estate with the guarantee that there are no third-party claims whatsoever.

 Download: PDF

-Lady Bird Deed – Allows an owner to arrange for the transfer of their property to a beneficiary while retaining ownership during their lifetime.
+Lady Bird Deed – Allows an owner to arrange for the transfer of their property upon death to a beneficiary.

 Download: PDF

-Quit Claim Deed – Used to transfer real estate between two parties with no guarantee that there are no existing liens or encumbrances.
+Quit Claim Deed – Used to transfer real estate between two parties without any title protection.

 Download: PDF

-Special Warranty Deed – Guarantees that there are no encumbrances on the property from the current owner.
-However, this guarantee does not extend to previous owners.
+Special Warranty Deed – Guarantees that there are no encumbrances on the property from the current owner’s time as titleholder.

 Formatting

-Deeds must have a blank space in the top right corner of all pages, measuring[1]:
+Margins – Blank space in top right corner of all pages, measuring[2]:

 • 3″ x 3″ on the first page